Cumulocity-IoT/cumulocity-device-control-widget/README.md

 -   **Button icon** : select an icon from the font awsome 4 list of icons to represent the selected operation.

--   **payload** : this is an arbitrary string or payload (json) that will be sent in the operation.
+-   **payload** : this is an arbitrary payload (json) that will be sent in the operation.
 Typically the payload can be anything but is the value of a fragment of the operation object that will be sent. a code representation is shown below but the contents of the field will depend wholly on what operation the user selects and what it expects.
 See [Cumulocity create](http://resources.cumulocity.com/documentation/websdk/client/classes/operationservice.html) section for more details

 ```
     //this is an example for supplorted operation 'myOperation'